-Many of the pianists using reduced size keyboards previously suffered pain or injury.
-In virtually all cases reported in the survey of pianists (Boyle, 2012), previous problems had disappeared since they made the change.
-This means longer practice times become feasible.
+Many of the pianists using reduced size keyboards previously experienced pain or injury.
+In virtually all cases reported in the survey of pianists (Boyle, 2012), previous problems disappeared after they made the change.
+This means longer practice times became feasible.

 Description of pain and injury: ‘Hand and arm cramps.
 Hands went numb too.
 Shortened my practice time and enjoyment.’

 Change since using 7/8 (DS5.5®) keyboard: ‘Haven’t had any since, and when I have the time, I am able to practice extended hours.’

 Overall benefits: ‘I like the comfort of playing, feels less frustrating.
 I never knew this was a possibility so it seems like a miracle to me.
 After 30 years of playing, to have this opportunity is heavenly.
 And now when circumstances call for my over two hours of practice, I don’t dread the pain.
 My confidence has grown as a result.’

 Amy Keffabers, Pennsylvania, USA